benhook1013/space-game/lib/components/enemy.md

 - Uses `CircleHitbox` or `RectangleHitbox` depending on art.
 - Mixes in `HasGameReference<SpaceGame>` for access to global state.
 - Uses a small object pool to reuse instances.
+- Stores the selected sprite path on each instance for identification.

 See [../../PLAN.md](../../PLAN.md) for core loop goals.